Credit: @kelvin_krimaging on Instagram

 Glimmerglass State Park Covered Bridge Trail (Central New York)

 Take a walk in Glimmerglass State Park overlooking peaceful Otsego Lake, just eight minutes from Cooperstown.
-The views of the lake are spectacular and you can even stroll through a historic covered bridge that is considered the oldest existing structure of its kind in the United States!
+The views of the lake are spectacular and you can even stroll through a historic covered bridge, Hyde Hall Covered Bridge, which is considered the oldest existing structure of its kind in the United States!
 Trails throughout Glimmerglass State Park are well marked and have a nice variety of wildflowers, shrubs, ferns, and mosses.
 Be sure to keep an eye out for wildlife!

 Five Rivers Environmental Education Center (Capital-Saratoga)